fs239188/SUMMER-Tabular-Project/README.md

 output: smoker/non-smoker flag in 1st column.

-Size: 29.2 MB, 1236 rows and 29 columns Instances (Train, Test, Validation Split): how many data points? : 82248 individuals training, 27417 for testing, 27417 for validation
+Size: 377 KB, 1236 rows and 29 columns Instances (Train, Test, Validation Split)

 Summary of performance: The metrics used to evaluate the model performance were F-1 score, recall, accuracy, ROC Curve and confusion matrix.